GabrielEGC/vhip-humanoids-push-recovery-control/README.md

 <img src="graphics/vhipcontrol.gif">
 </p>

-Finally, let's note that saturating *u* is not exactly the same as saturating the reaction force in the ground, in fact, is related in a little equation, exactly:
+Finally, let's note that saturating *u* is not exactly the same as saturating the reaction force in the ground, in fact, is related in a little equation, exactly, being *(x,y)* the coordinates of the center of mass:

 <p align="center">
 <img src="graphics/uforce.png">